ThomasOchsenbein/XML-ScreenSaver/README.md

 ### Setup instructions

 Please compile the application and create XMLScreenSaver.scr.
-If you are familiar with Visual Studio, open the the solution and compile with Visual Studio.
+Visual Studio is the preferred method for compiling the application.
-Alternatively, please follow the build instructions below.
+If you don’t have Visual Studio, please follow the build instructions below.

 Right click on XMLScreenSaver.scr and select Install (will be bin\Debug\ folder).
 The Windows ScreenSaver dialog will appear with XML ScreenSaver selected.